-In sharp contrast to a degree in finance, students with an MSBDA degree have a wide-open, fertile pasture of possibilities in front of them.
-Big Data is growing so fast that new functions and new jobs are being introduced almost daily.
-A masters in business analytics may appeal more to out-of-the-box thinkers with active imaginations, while an MSF degree is more attractive to those who prefer to focus on the stringent guidelines of accounting and banking.
+In sharp contrast to a degree in finance, students with an MSBDA degree have a wide-open field of possibilities in front of them.
+Big data is growing so fast that new functions and jobs are being introduced almost daily.
+A master’s in data analytics may appeal more to out-of-the-box thinkers with active imaginations, while an MSF degree is more attractive to those who prefer to focus on the stringent guidelines of accounting and banking.

 - Establish business and IT systems’ objectives.

 - Identify organizational problems and supply data-driven solutions.

 - Recommend process, personnel, or product changes to make internal departments more efficient.